 If you have volunteered at an organization previously, stay in touch to see how you can stay involved.
 Invite an old colleague out to coffee and catch up; you never know when inspiration will strike.

 It takes a village to make any organization come together.
 Curation and education jobs are in the public eye, but there are many opportunities behind the scenes.
-Look into vital, less-visible positions, including public programming, fundraising, finance, collections management, facility management, visitor experience, and many more.
-Additionally, more museum jobs are being created in the fields of evaluation (assessing who a museum’s audience is and what they’re interested in) and digital/social media.
+Look into vital, less-visible positions, including public programming, fundraising, marketing and communications, finance, collections management, facility management, visitor experience, and more.

 Do you want to design exhibitions?
 How about conserving artworks or working with children?
 Museums employ staff with a variety of academic degrees, professional training, and work experience.
 If you have an idea of the type of job you want, read job descriptions and see what kind of educational and/or experiential requirements are essential.
 Keep in mind that not every position is the same; there will be a variety of standards and expectations.

 Your career is more than the sum of your day-to-day tasks.
-You will be spending 40 hours a week with your co-workers—sharing a common mission and being a part of a community is both important and inspiring.
+You will be spending forty hours every week with your co-workers—sharing a common mission and being a part of a community is both important and inspiring.

-So, you’ve sent out 45 cover letters and haven’t had a single interview.
-Send out the 46th.
+So, you’ve sent three dozens of cover letters and haven’t had a single interview.
+Keep going!
 Sometimes you find a job or internship quickly, and sometimes it is a slog.
-If you feel stuck, take the time to reflect on what you can do to make yourself a more competitive candidate—revise your cover letter, volunteer to get more experience, reach out to a mentor or talk to a professor for fresh ideas.
+If you feel stuck, take the time to reflect on what you can do to make yourself a more competitive candidate—revise your cover letter, volunteer to get more experience, or reach out to a mentor or talk to a professor for fresh ideas.

 Add Your Thoughts